eigenhombre/clj-org/README.md

 representation of HTML in S-expressions common for rendering Web pages but can be used more generally, as desired.

+## Getting Started

+Add the above dependency to `project.clj`.
+Use `clj-org.org/parse-org` to convert a string of Org Mode text into Hiccup.

 ## Implementation

 Factored out of the [blorg](https://github.com/eigenhombre/blorg) blog